prateek754/songpref/README.md

-## The readme file contains information about running the python code in Raspberry Pi
+## Information about running the python code in Raspberry Pi

 1. Check if python is already installed on Pi
   ```bash